chazcb/odoo/doc/reference/mixins.rst

 ``res_model`` - :class:`~odoo.fields.Char`
     model the subtype applies to; if False, this subtype applies to all models ``default`` - :class:`~odoo.fields.Boolean`
-    wether the subtype is activated by default when subscribing ``sequence`` - :class:`~odoo.fields.Integer`
+    whether the subtype is activated by default when subscribing ``sequence`` - :class:`~odoo.fields.Integer`
     used to order subtypes in the notification customization popup ``hidden`` - :class:`~odoo.fields.Boolean`
-    wether the subtype is hidden in the notification customization popup
+    whether the subtype is hidden in the notification customization popup

 Interfacing subtypes with field tracking allows to subscribe to different kind